Bordeaux - the great port of southwest France

 - Médoc 40 km northwest of Bordeaux, to the south of the estuary.
 Médoc is home to the most prestigious of the Bordeaux estates.
 Its Grands Crus, such as Château Margaux, are among the most expensive wines in the world.

 - Saint Emilion, Another top wine producing area, east of Bordeaux.
-The little town of Saint Emilion, with its steep cobbled streets, wine merchants, and mediaeval "monolith" (underground) church; is a Unesco world heritage site.
+The little town of Saint Emilion, with its steep cobbled streets, wine merchants, and medieval "monolith" (underground) church; is a Unesco world heritage site.

 - Citadelle de Blaye.
 50 km north of Bordeaux.
 Standing guard over the Gironde estuary north of Bordeaux, the citadelle of Blaye is one of the major locations of the Unesco "Vauban" world heritage sites.
 A classic example of late 17th century military fortifications.